-The ACD's investment policy may mean that at times it is appropriate for the property of the Scheme not to be fully invested and for cash or "near cash" to be held.
-The Scheme may hold cash or "near cash" (meaning, essentially, certain types of deposits) where this may reasonably be regarded as necessary in order to enable:
+At times it is appropriate for the Scheme not to be fully invested.
+However, the ACD may make deposits.
+Also, the Scheme may hold cash or "near cash" where this may reasonably be regarded as necessary in order to enable:

-- (a) the pursuit of the Scheme's investment objectives; or - (b) redemption of Shares; or - (c) efficient management of the Scheme in accordance with its investment objectives; or - (d) other purposes which may reasonably be regarded as ancillary to the investment objectives of the Scheme.
+- the pursuit of the Scheme's investment objectives; or - redemption of shares; or - efficient management of the Scheme in accordance with its investment objectives; or - other purposes which may reasonably be regarded as ancillary to the investment objectives of the Scheme.